ParisNeo/lollms-webui/README.md

 After that you can open the application in your browser on http://localhost:9600

 Now you're ready to work!

 # Supported models
 You can also refuse to download the model during the install procedure and download it manually.
-## For now we support ggml model such as :
+## For now we support ggml models that work out of the box (tested on Windows 11 and Ubuntu 22.04.2) such as :

 - [GPT4ALL 7B](https://huggingface.co/ParisNeo/GPT4All/resolve/main/gpt4all-lora-quantized-ggml.bin)
 - [Vicuna 7B rev 1](https://huggingface.co/eachadea/legacy-ggml-vicuna-7b-4bit/resolve/main/ggml-vicuna-7b-4bit-rev1.bin)